 Before submitting your manuscript to CoA, please ensure you have read the Aims & Scope.

 The journal publishes Original Articles and Book Reviews.
-There is no absolute limit on length, but 7,000 words, including notes and bibliography, is a useful target.
+Articles must be under 8,000 words in length, including notes and bibliography.
 Articles must include an abstract (100-150 words) and five to 10 key words.

 The editors will from time to time accept an article for translation into English, once publication has been agreed in principle.
 But this is a time-consuming process, and contributors are requested to submit in English if at all possible.

 Critique of Anthropology welcome proposals for special issues.
 Please send a brief description of the proposed issue as a whole, with a list of authors, titles and abstracts to email@example.com Note that issues are limited to 50,000 words (approximately 7 articles).
 For special issues we currently have a very long lead time to publication of approximately 3 to 4 years from time of first proposal.